sei-noconnor/crucible-appliance/docs/docs/index.md

 ## Getting started

-The appliance uses the _crucible.io_ domain, you'll need to place an entry in your DNS server or HOSTS file to access the appliance.
+The appliance uses the _onprem.twn-imcite.net_ domain, you'll need to place an entry in your DNS server or HOSTS file to access the appliance.

 To get started using the virtual appliance: